 Gowns for ladies and trousers and jackets for men – this was established as the dress code.
 Men’s fashion consisted of buckled shoes, waistcoat, a shirt, and an outer coat.
 Seamstresses and tailors designed clothes for the aristocrats and everyone else followed suit as much as they could afford.

 The evolution of the entertainment industry and its massive growth led to people being influenced by fashion in the films and the music scene.
-Introduction of synthetic fibers and the availability of cheaper and practical clothes which were mass produced changed the fashion scenario like never before.
+The introduction of synthetic fibers and the availability of cheaper and practical clothes that were mass-produced changed the fashion scenario like never before.

 Fashion in the late 1800s-1900s

 From the middle of the 19th Century, world fashion was dictated by designers of the fashion capital of the world, Paris.
 Whatever Parisians donned the world followed and copied.
 London also influenced fashion to a lesser extent.

 In the late 19th century there was a revolution in the fashion scene- a designer was born.
 Charles Frederick Worth (1826-95, Britain born but based in Paris) may be called the first fashion designer of the world – In all the period dramas and historical novels that I read the aristocratic beauties were all custom dressed by Worth.
 He can be credited with the start of fashion designing in the true sense.

 The ladies of the court vied among themselves to wear his best creations.The house of worth founded by the designer replaced the unknown seamstresses and tailors who sew clothes till then.

 Many other designer houses were established to cater to the members of the royal court.

 Earlier the seamstresses were at the mercy of their clients and they decided what they wanted to wear but the arrival of Worth and other designers changed this scenario and the designer was able to dictate terms – which fashion should stay and which should be out was decided by the designer.